North Woodmere, New York

-North Woodmere is an unincorporated hamlet in the Town of Hempstead, New York, located in far western Nassau County on the South Shore of Long Island in the Town of Hempstead.
+North Woodmere is an unincorporated hamlet in the Town of Hempstead, New York, located in far western Nassau County on the South Shore of Long Island.

 History

 Prior to its development in the late 1950s, the land stretching from Lawrence to South Valley Stream was owned by attorney Franklin B. Lord (President of the Long Island Water Company in the late nineteenth century).
-The Water Company pumping station also occupied some of this property and is there to this day.
+The water company pumping station also occupied some of this property and is there to this day.
 His estate, known as "The Lord's Woods" went through Cedarhurst and Lawrence, all the way to Far Rockaway.
 At Mill Road, the woods thinned out and there was farmland.
-The last vestige of these beautiful woods remains today at the Long Island Water Property.
+The last vestige of these woods remains today at the Long Island Water Property.

 In 1956, as the housing boom transformed Nassau County's landscape, this last remaining area of natural woodland in southwest Nassau was the subject of a dispute between conservation groups, residents, and developers.
 Woodmere Woods, over 100 acres of woodland bordered by Peninsula Boulevard and Mill Road, was originally part of the Long Island Water Corporation's property.
 The Peninsula Shopping Center is now situated where Girl Scouts and Boy Scouts had camping weekends.

 By the late 1950s, technology had developed to dig deeper wells, and despite conservationists protesting, the Long Island Water Corp. opted to sell off a vast swath of their property for development.
-By the end of 1958, The woods were completely gone, and the newly developed area christened "North Woodmere Knolls."
+By the end of 1958, the woods were completely gone, and the newly developed area christened "North Woodmere Knolls".

 In 1962, voters approved the County of Nassau purchasing approximately 27 acre of land and approximately 45 acre of water for the development of North Woodmere County Park.

 While officially South Valley Stream (North Woodmere is served by the Valley Stream Post Office), the developers came up with a marketing ploy to associate their tract homes with the more upscale Five Towns.
 North Woodmere became part of Hewlett-Woodmere School District 14, and is unofficially considered part of The Five Towns due to their cultural and social relationships.